 The new layer should appear in your Layers panel.

 When you create new data, it obviously has to be about objects that really exist on the ground.
 Therefore, you’ll need to get your information from somewhere.

 There are many different ways to obtain data about objects.
 For example, you could use a GPS to capture points in the real world, then import the data into QGIS afterwards.
 Or you could survey points using a theodolite, and enter the coordinates manually to create new features.
 Or you could use the digitizing process to trace objects from remote sensing data, such as satellite imagery or aerial photography.

 For our example, you’ll be using the digitizing approach.
 Sample raster datasets are provided, so you’ll need to import them as necessary.

-Click Open.
+Click Add and Close.
 An image will load into your map.

 In order to begin digitizing, you’ll need to enter edit mode.
 GIS software commonly requires this to prevent you from accidentally editing or deleting important data.
 Edit mode is switched on or off individually for each layer.

 school_propertylayer in the Layers panel to select it.